Skip to main content

 For more detailed information about transformers and their usage, you can refer to the official documentation of Fractal, which is the underlying library used for handling transformations in Apiato.

-To generate new transformers you may use the apiato:generate:transformer interactive command:
+To generate new transformers, you may use the apiato:make:transformer interactive command:

-php artisan apiato:generate:transformer
+php artisan apiato:make:transformer

-Definition & Principles
+Definition and Principles

 Read Porto SAP Documentation (#Transformers).